NIAEFEUP/niployments-old/README.md

 CD will be setup.
 In order to be eligible to do so, a project must follow certain criteria:
 - Have branch protection rules in place for at least the `master` branch (really don't want to handle broken deploys :( )
-- Include a `Dockerfile-prod` that when built and ran will expose a running server to a certain port (`.env` or always 80 and remapped?)
+- Include a `Dockerfile-prod` that when built and ran will expose a running server to port 80 (which is then remapped in the `docker run` command) - some examples are available in `dockerfile-templates`
 - Finally, get in touch with the current maintainer of this project (should be the deployers github team - but in case of doubt, yell in Slack).

 This project must also have a path (and port, if necessary) allocated to it (which will be documented in `server-configs`, hopefully).